leslie1403/itmd543-final-project/README.md

 ## Project Overview

-Money Manager is a single-page web application that is meant to help track income and expenses, get a quick snapshot of financial state and habits, and explore budgeting resources.
+Money Manager is a multi-page web application that is meant to help track income and expenses, get a quick snapshot of financial state and habits, and explore budgeting resources.
 The goal is to make budgeting feel simple and visual rather than overwhelming.

 The application focuses on:
 - Adding income and expense transactions